-• Adopt the future land use map to guide zoning and other development decisions.
+Adopt the future land use map to guide zoning and other development decisions.

-Transportation and Circulation Plan 4
+Transportation and Circulation Plan

 The transportation component of the Comprehensive Plan identifies future transportation needs for the City of Jersey Village, the basis for them, and describes goals and policies to direct related decisions.
-The transportation component of a community is often a high-profile element of a plan, since it is experienced by residents daily as they make choices of how to connect with where they live, work, play, and learn.
-This plan provides a framework for a more balanced transportation system to offer choices in how people travel, and includes assessment of traffic volumes and crash statistics, corridor design, and a recommendation for a thoroughfare plan with functional classifications and multimodal components.
+The transportation component of a community is often a high-profile element of a plan, since it is experienced by residents daily as they make choices of how to connect with where they live, work, play, and learn. counties of the region to support the anticipated growth in households This plan provides a framework for a more balanced transportation system to offer choices in how people travel, and includes assessment 25 years.
+Currently, over \$75 billion in investments are recommended in of traffic volumes and crash statistics, corridor design, and a recommendation for a thoroughfare plan with functional classifications and multimodal components.
 This transportation plan serves as a blueprint for transportation investment decisions.
 Key principles were recognized in the preparation of the Comprehensive Plan recommendations and include: